ATL

 What is the cheapest month to fly to Atlanta?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights to Atlanta, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights to Atlanta, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

-The cheapest month for flights to Atlanta is August, where tickets cost €686 on average for one-way flights.
-On the other hand, the most expensive months are July and December, where the average cost of tickets from Ireland is €904 and €901 respectively.
-For return trips, the best month to travel is August with an average price of €686.
+The cheapest month for flights to Atlanta is August, where tickets cost €214 on average for return flights.
+On the other hand, the most expensive months are January and December, where the average cost of tickets from Ireland is €784 and €775 respectively.
+For one-way flights, the best month to travel is April with an average price of €274.

 How far in advance should I book a flight to Atlanta?